neo4j/graph-data-science-client/README.md

 The API is designed to mimic the GDS Cypher procedure API in Python code.
 It abstracts the necessary operations of the [Neo4j Python driver](https://neo4j.com/docs/python-manual/current/) to offer a simpler surface.
+Additionally, the client-specific graph, model, and pipeline objects offer convenient functions that heavily reduce the need to use Cypher to access and operate these GDS resources.

 `graphdatascience` is only guaranteed to work with GDS versions 2.0+.